Cooking On The Ranch

 • Spinach: You can use frozen spinach, but be sure and press out as much moisture as you can before cooking.

 • Cheese: Experiment with any good melting cheese.
 White Cheddar, Swiss, Monterey Jack, Muenster (my favorite melting cheese), Provolone and Colby are all good choices here.
+To ramp up that Southwestern flavor experience, choose Pepper Jack or Monterey Jack cheese.

 • Sausage: This recipe calls for a combination of Mexican Chorizo and traditional breakfast sausage.
 You can use all chorizo or all breakfast sausage rather than a combo.
+Use leftover Christmas ham in place of sausage.

-• Jalapeno Pepper: If you don’t like the heat that Jalapeno Peppers bring, substitute Poblano Pepper or even a bell pepper.
+• Jalapeno Pepper: If you don’t like the spicy heat that Jalapeno Peppers bring, substitute Poblano Pepper or even a bell pepper.
 Any color will work.
 Try a 4-ounce can of chopped Hatch chile peppers from the Mexican aisle.

 Adding chopped up biscuits to 9 x 13 casserole pan to make sausage breakfast casserole.